john-ejoke/john-ejoke/SOC_Operations/soc-home-lab-build/README.md

 ![Lab Topology](assets/topology.png)

 All three VMs sit on a VirtualBox internal network named **SOC-Lab** with the subnet `192.168.100.0/24`.
-None of them have direct internet access — traffic is isolated to the lab network.
+None of them have direct internet access, traffic is isolated to the lab network.
 Each machine has a defined role:

 | VM | IP Address | Role |
 |---|---|---|